gkrishnan/gkrishnan.github.io/_posts/2015-06-07-apache-spark-part1-intro.md

 title: "Introduction to Apache Spark"
 description: "Intro to Spark"
 category: [bigdata]
-tags: [big data, spark, recommendations]
+tags: [big data, spark, intro, programming model]
 ---

 This post is the first among a multi part series about an introduction to spark and how to build, run a Spark Hello World Application.
 Here is an index of the posts: